• Skip to primary navigation

 Brazos does not charge origination fees and they don’t charge prepayment fees either.
 There is a fee for late payment though.
 You'll pay the greater of 5% of the monthly payment or $7.50 up to a maximum fee of $35.

 It's important to understand that Brazos doesn't self-service its loans.
-Instead, it uses Firstmark Services, which is a division of Nelnet.
+Instead, it uses Campus Door for all loan origination and American Education Services (AES) for servicing.
 So if you need help with billing or account questions, that's who you'll need to reach out to.

 Brazos Higher Education offers excellent rates and terms on student loan refinancing.
-If you’re a Texas resident that qualifies, you probably won’t be able to beat the rate.
+If you’re a Texas resident that qualifies or attending school in Texas, you probably won’t be able to beat the rate.
 But check here on our full list of Texas Student Loan and Financial Aid programs.

 To be sure, consider comparing options at Credible, a student loan comparison site.